All Episodes

 Yeah, that's right.

-So there's a bit of a you know, racial angle here, which is why is it that a dead black you know juvenile's records aren't released, but a dead white one's were.
+So there's a bit of a racial angle here, which is why is it that a dead black juveniles' records aren't released, but a dead white one's were.

 And honestly, you know, I just want to know what are in the records to know if the police officers were telling the truth.

-And so uh I intend to fight it all the way through to the end.
+And so I intend to fight it all the way through to the end.

-Well the post the post dispatch uh the the St. Louis paper has a story uh in in which uh the uh uh a lawyer for the uh county's juvenile officer uh says there were there were no convictions or active cases for uh quote serious felonies, unquote.
+Well, the Post-Dispatch, the St. Louis paper, has a story in which a lawyer for the county's juvenile officer says there were no convictions or active cases for, quote, serious felonies, unquote.

-Uh Lewis had Lewis Head, who is Michael Brown's stepfather, has a long rap sheet, and we were told what I was told is that uh that a deal was struck by Lewis Head to kind of keep uh his stepson out of jail, and that's part of the reason that Michael Brown went wound up living with his with his father and with his grandparents rather than with his mother and stepfather.
+And that's part of the reason that Michael Brown wound up living with his father and with his grandparents rather than with his mother and stepfather.

-Um and so that's that that's entirely consistent with what I've heard.
+And so that's entirely consistent with what I've heard.

-Um, again, a serious felony, you know, that's a very interesting question.
+You know, again, a serious felony, you know, it's a very interesting question.

 What is a serious felony?

-And what's interesting is that uh the St. Louis Post dispatched his own lawyer said that they wanted the records, um, but their reporter, you know, wrongly said that there were no charges either.
+And what's interesting is that the St. Louis Post Dispatch's own lawyer said that they wanted the records, but their reporter wrongly said that there were no charges either.

-Um and uh I'm glad that they're they finally joined uh you know, joined up and they're fighting for the first amendment too.
+And I'm glad that they finally joined, you know, joined up and they're fighting for the First Amendment, too.

 Well, it's a great question.

-Uh You know, I've repeatedly said I'll drop the suit immediately if uh you know, if a court official will go and say uh there you know that that he has no criminal record.
+You know, I've repeatedly said, I'll drop the suit immediately if a court official will go and say that he has no criminal record.

-And I was like, yes, you know, here's here's all this information.
+And I was like, yes, here's all his information.

 Yeah, so this might be more obfuscation on that part.